What is Neo Blockchain?

 With the advent of the blockchain, it has become far safer to own digital assets.
 The blockchain technology makes the digitization of these assets decentralized, safe, trustworthy, and free of a third party.

-There are two forms of digital assets that one can use in NEO:
+There are two forms of digital assets that one can use

 Global assets are recognized by the whole system and can be identified by all smart contracts and clients.